IgnitionBoulder/2015week1/deliverables/README.md

 Committed is on your local database, while pushing them to GitHub stores them on GitHub.

 What is the command to check the status of your current repo in git?
+You run git status to check a current repo.

 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?
 <ul>